USEPA/WNTR/documentation/gis.rst

     1    1500  POINT (71.80000 68.30000)
     2    8000  POINT (51.20000 71.10000)

-The following example uses the function :class:`~wntr.gis.snap` to snap hydrant locations to the nearest junction.
+The following example uses the function :class:`~wntr.gis.snap` to snap hydrant locations to the nearest junction within a tolerance of 5.0 degrees.

 .. doctest::
     :skipif: gpd is None